Sunnybank

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Sunnybank has 63 active public transport stops, serving a mix of train and bus services.
-These stops are covered by 60 different routes, which together facilitate 5,237 weekly passenger trips.
-The transport accessibility is rated as excellent, with residents on average being located 185 meters from their nearest transport stop.
+Sunnybank has 63 active public transport stops serving a mix of train and bus services.
+These stops are covered by 60 individual routes, offering a total of 5,237 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents on average located 185 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transport at 75%, followed by buses at 11% and trains at 9%.
+On average, there are 1.4 vehicles per dwelling.

-Across all routes, the service frequency averages 748 trips per day, equating to about 83 weekly trips per individual stop.
+According to the 2021 Census, 13.7% of residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 748 trips per day, equating to roughly 83 weekly trips per stop.

 Frequently Asked Questions - Transport